tosdr/tosback-versions/Zendesk/Privacy Policy.md

 Privacy Policy
 ==============

-Effective as of September 17, 2020, Zendesk, Inc. (“Zendesk”), and its subsidiaries (collectively, the “Zendesk Group” or “we” or “us” or “our”), have updated our Privacy Policy (“Policy”).
-For a prior version of our Policy, click [here](https://www.zendesk.com/company/customers-partners/privacy-policy-2019-12-02/).
+Effective as of December 1, 2020, Zendesk, Inc. (“Zendesk”), and its subsidiaries (collectively, the “Zendesk Group” or “we” or “us” or “our”), have updated our Privacy Policy (“Policy”).
+For a prior version of our Policy, click [here](https://www.zendesk.com/company/customers-partners/privacy-policy-2020-09-17/).

 Table of Contents: